alvaroloes/enumer/README.md

 * A method `String()` that returns the string representation of the enum value.
 This makes the enum conform the `Stringer` interface, so whenever you print an enum value, you'll get the string name instead of a number.
 * A function `<Type>String(s string)` to get the enum value from its string representation.
-This is useful when you need to read enum values from the command line arguments, from a configuration file, from a REST API request...
+This is useful when you need to read enum values from command line arguments, from a configuration file, or from a REST API request...
 In short, from those places where using the real enum value (an integer) would be almost meaningless or hard to trace or use by a human.
-* When the flag `json` is provided, two more methods will be generated, `MarshalJSON()` and `UnmarshalJSON()`.
-Those make the enum conform the `json.Marshaler` and `json.Unmarshaler` interfaces.
+* When the flag `json` is provided, two additional methods will be generated, `MarshalJSON()` and `UnmarshalJSON()`.
+These make the enum conform to the `json.Marshaler` and `json.Unmarshaler` interfaces.
 Very useful to use it in JSON APIs.
+* When the flag `yaml` is provided, two additional methods will be generated, `MarshalYAML()` and `UnmarshalYAML()`.
+These make the enum conform to the `gopkg.in/yaml.v2.Marshaler` and `gopkg.in/yaml.v2.Unmarshaler` interfaces.
 * When the flag `sql` is provided, the methods for implementing the Scanner and Valuer interfaces will be also generated.
 Useful when storing the enum in a database.